 Fidget spinners are small toys that spin on ball bearings and entertained many people in one of the biggest toy crazes in recent history, stemming from China and finding their way into the stores of many retailers and e-commerce sellers alike.
 There are simple and come in a vast variety of shapes and colors.

-Instant Pots were one of the best-selling items on Amazon over the holiday season, providing a quick solution to the problem of long cook times for many types of meals.
-As a polar opposite to the fidget spinner, Instapots are complex kitchen appliances, and yet they sold like hotcakes as an improvement over similar products like the Crock Pot.
+Instant Pots were one of the best-selling items on Amazon over the 2017 holiday season, providing a quick solution to the problem of long cook times for many types of meals.
+As a polar opposite to the fidget spinner, Instant Pots are complex kitchen appliances, and yet they sold like hotcakes as an improvement over similar products like the Crock Pot.

-A disadvantage to trying to sell anything and everything is that your business model itself isn’t foolproof as the market isn’t always predictable.
-The Anything and Everything route is recommended for the more experienced sellers who have the capital and the know-how to experiment with private label products outside the safer zones.
+A disadvantage to going with the anything and everything approach is that your business model itself isn’t foolproof as the market isn’t always predictable.
+The Anything and Everything route is recommended for the more experienced sellers who have the capital and the know-how to experiment with products outside the safer zones.

 Some Cautionary Bits on Selling Private Label Products

-Ultimately no matter what kind of private label product you choose to sell in your Amazon business, there are advantages and disadvantages to them all.
+Ultimately no matter what kind of product you choose to sell in your Amazon business, there are advantages and disadvantages to them all.